Diamko94/rentals1/Business-rules.md

 ## Deposit Logic

 - Deposit is assigned per Line-item
-- Deposit is returned only if Line-item is returned without damage (no status Repair for Line-item)
+- Deposit is returned only if:
+  - Line-item is in Returned state
-- Deposit is held if unit is damaged (Line-item got statys Repair and repair ticked created)
+  - no active repair ticket exists- Deposit is held if unit is damaged (Line-item got statys Repair and repair ticked created)
 - Deposit is partially returned in case of partial Line-item return

 ## Partial Closure